kidsneuro-lab/RNA_splice_tool/README.md

 #> "''chr17:50183101-50202632'' ''chr2:178524989-178831802'' ''chr7:117286120-117716971''"
 ```
-2. Copy the output from `subsetBamfiles()` to the position in subset.sh marked with `#replace this tag with gene coordinates#`,
+2. Copy the output from `subsetBamfiles()` to the position in subset.sh marked with `#replace this tag with gene coordinates#`.
-exclude the double quotes.
+Exclude the double quotation marks.
-3. Add the reference `.fasta` file used for alignment of the RNA-seq data to the position in subset.sh marked with
+3. Add the path to the reference `.fasta` file used for alignment of the RNA-seq data to the position in subset.sh marked with
-`#replace this tag with the reference .fasta#`
+`#replace this tag with the reference .fasta#`.
+Do not include quotation marks
 4. Add the directory into which the final subsetted files should be saved to the position in subset.sh marked with `#replace
 this tag with the path/to/destination/directory#`.
 Ensure not to remove the double quotation marks.

 #### Final steps:
-1. Ensure samtools is installed and on the path.
+1. Ensure samtools is installed and on the PATH.
 2. Run subset.sh script.
 3. Update cortar samplefile with subsetted `.bam` file paths

+Greater automation of the subsetting process is planned for future versions of cortar.